 I have had my fair share of falafel during my travels through Lebanon, Israel and Egypt.
 I have had falafel made with chickpeas (in Israel), fava beans (in Egypt), and a combination of the two (in Lebanon).
 I have tried them in restaurants as well as on street corners from local vendors.
 I have eaten them stuffed in pita bread and on salads.

 While I have tried different variations of falafel, they all had one thing in common - they were deep-fried.
 Always.

 When I came back to Canada, I really wanted to recreate the authentic falafel - crispy and golden on the outside, moist and fluffy on the outside, with a fresh herbaceous flavor - all of it minus the oil.
 I know traditional falafel is always deep-fried, but I really didn't want to go that route.
 While deep-frying produces the most crispy and delicious falafel, it's not particularly healthy cooking method.

-My biggest struggle used to be producing golden crispy falafel.
-I know traditional falafel is always deep-fried, but I just really didn’t want to go that route.
-While deep-frying produces the most crispy and delicious falafel, it also adds a lot of calories and free radicals.
-I tried baking the falafel in the oven, frying it in the pan with just a little bit of oil, but it just never came out as crispy as from a deep-fryer.
+So, I tried baking the falafel in the oven, frying it in the pan with a little bit of oil, but it just never came out as crispy as from a deep-fryer.
 I literally went through bags of chickpeas, trying different modifications, but just couldn't get it right.
-Until one day my husband bought me an air fryer.
-The air-fried falafel is crispy on the outside, soft on the inside, and perfect on salads or stuffed in a pita with some tahini dressing.
+Until one day, I made falafel in the air fryer.

 Tips for Making Air-Fried Falafel